aws-samples/aws-secure-environment-accelerator/docs/faq/faq.md

 - If you want to remove the region from your command line, you can:
   - Type: “aws configure” from command prompt, hit {enter} (key), {enter} (secret), enter: ca-central-1, {enter}

 ### 1.1.14.
 I ran the state machine but it failed when it tried to delete the default VPC?
-The state machine cannot delete the default VPC (Error : VPC has dependencies and cannot be deleted) ?
+The state machine cannot delete the default VPC (Error: VPC has dependencies and cannot be deleted)

 - You need to ensure that resources don’t exist in the default VPC or else the state machine won't be able to delete it.
 If you encounter this error, you can either delete the resources within the VPC or delete the default VPC manually and run the state machine again.

 ## 1.2.
 Existing Accounts/Organizations